-The U.S. Merit Systems Protection Board (MSPB) is implementing a limited system to collect, maintain, and use information concerning applicants for employment and employees who request or receive reasonable accommodations or other appropriate modifications from MSPB for medical or religious reasons.
+The U.S. Merit Systems Protection Board (MSPB) is implementing a system to collect, maintain, and use information concerning applicants for employment, MSPB employees, and participants in MSPB programs who request and/or receive reasonable accommodations from MSPB for disability, medical, pregnancy-related, or religious reasons.
 MSPB is publishing this Privacy Impact Assessment (PIA) because personally identifiable information (PII) is collected, used, and maintained by the agency through its implementation of the limited Reasonable Accommodations System (RAS).